 In recent years we experienced volatility in our revenues, margins and working capital needs, incurred substantial losses and generated negative cash flows.
 If these trends continue, our results of operations and cash flow may be significantly adversely impacted.
-Although we were able to increase our booking and backlog during 2021 and 2022, we cannot assure you that we will be able to maintain this improving trend and convert such backlog into profitability and positive operating cash flows.
+Although we were able to increase our booking and backlog significantly during 2021 to 2023, we cannot assure you that we will be able to maintain this improving trend and convert such backlog into profitability and positive operating cash flows.

-In 2020, we incurred a net loss of \$17.1 million, in 2021 we incurred a net loss of \$14.8 million and in 2022 we incurred a net loss of \$19.7 million.
-We have also experienced positive cash flow from operations of \$17.2 million, in 2020 and negative cash flow from operations of \$15.0 million, and \$4.9 million in 2021 and 2022, respectively.
-Our losses resulted from, among other things, decreases in revenues, decreased gross margins, decline in procurement and capital expenses related to 4G products by our customers, slow ramp-up of 5G rollout and new ordering, health and economic implications of the COVID-19 pandemic, the significant expenses, costs and charges associated with the global semiconductors and electric components shortage and increase in price of such components, increase in logistical supply chains', shipment and delivery costs and an extension of delivery timelines, expediting fees and increased inventory expenditures, all as further detailed in this Annual Report on Form 20-F and in our Annual Reports on Form 20-F for the years 2020 and 2021.
+In 2021, we incurred a net loss of \$14.8 million, in 2022 we incurred a net loss of \$19.7 million and in 2023 we incurred a net income of \$6.2 million.
+We have also experienced negative cash flow from operations of \$15.0 million, and \$4.9 million in 2021 and 2022, respectively, and positive cash flow from operations of \$30.9 million in 2023.
+Our losses in 2021 and 2022 resulted from, among other things, decreases in revenues, credit loss (mainly in 2022), decreased gross margins, decline in procurement and capital expenses related to 4G products by our customers, slow ramp-up of 5G rollout and new ordering, health and economic implications of the COVID-19 pandemic, the significant expenses, costs and charges associated with the global semiconductors and electric components shortage and increase in price of such components, increase in logistical supply chains', shipment and delivery costs and an extension of delivery timelines, expediting fees and increased inventory expenditures, all as further detailed in this Annual Report on Form 20-F and in our Annual Reports on Form 20-F for the years 2021 and 2022.

-While in 2022 we have taken measures to improve our gross profit, reduce our operating expenses, improve our working capital management and secure 5G design wins and booking, the implementation of such measures is lengthy, may be delayed as a result of the other risks and uncertainties detailed in this Annual Report on Form 20-F and there is no assurance that such measures will be sufficient or successful or that we will not continue to experience a decline in our revenues, incur substantial losses and generate negative cash flows or that such decline, losses and negative cash flow will not intensify.
-In the event that our revenues decline and that our losses and negative cash flow increase, our results of operations will be significantly adversely impacted.
-In such a case, we may need to take additional measures such as reduce costs, which may impact our ability to compete in the market and serve our working capital needs as planned.
+While in 2023 we have taken measures to improve our gross profit, reduce our operating expenses, ratio, improve our working capital management and secure and booking, the implementation of such measures is lengthy, may be delayed as a result of the other risks and uncertainties detailed in this Annual Report on Form 20-F and there is no assurance that such measures will be sufficient or successful or that we will be able to preserve the increase in our revenues, and not return to experiencing a decline in our revenues, incur substantial losses and generate negative cash flows or that a decline, losses and negative cash flow our results of operations will be significantly adversely impacted.
+In such a case, we may need to consider taking measures such as reducing costs, which may impact our ability to compete in the market and serve our working capital needs as planned.
 Furthermore, our working capital needs may require additional or alternate cash resources.
-If we are unable to obtain such resources nor generate an improved cash flow from our operations, our liquidity and ability to fund operations could be impaired.
+If we are unable to obtain such resources nor generate positive cash flow from our operations, our liquidity and ability to fund operations could be impaired.